-Units 3 and 4: Percentage contributions to the study score in VCE Studio Arts are as follows:
+Units 3 and 4: Percentage contributions to the study score in VCE Art Making and Exhibiting are as follows:

-- School-assessed Task: 60 percent.

-- School-assessed Coursework for Unit 4 Outcome 3: 10 percent.

-- End-of-Year Examination: 30 percent.
+- School-assessed Coursework for Unit 3: 5 percent. - School-assessed Coursework for Unit 4: 5 percent. - School-assessed Task: 60 percent. - End-of-year Examination: 30 percent.